Find Nursing Colleges

 After completing their Master's Degree, nursing graduates from AMC Albany carry an average student debtload of $71,976.

-Read full report on Nursing at Albany Medical College
+Full Nursing at Albany Medical College Report

 The average amount in student loans that nursing majors at SUNY Downstate take out while working on their Master's Degree is $37,711.